Pitching Retail Buyers

-Pitching Retail Buyers – How to Get Your Product in Stores
+Pitching Products to Retailers – How to Get Your Product in Stores

-Pitching Retail Buyers – 5 Things to Think About Before Pitching Retail Buyers
+Pitching Products to Retailers – 5 Things to Think About Before Pitching Retail Buyers

-If you have a great product that you think would be perfect for Walmart or Macy’s, Home Depot, Kroger grocery store, or whatever it is for you, in this training, we will be covering the five things to think about when you’re pitching them and when you’re reaching out to them with your physical product.
+If you have a great product that you think would be perfect for Walmart or Macy’s, Home Depot, Kroger grocery store, or whatever it is for you, in this short video training, we will be covering the five things to think about when you’re pitching products to retailers and when you’re reaching out to them with your physical product.
 Let’s talk about those five things.

-5 Things to Consider When Pitching Retail Buyer
+5 Things to Consider When Pitching Products to Retailers

 The first thing I want you to consider is that most of the time, they can’t hear you.
 So what does that mean?
 Often, people are reaching out to retail chains themselves without guidance.
 Maybe they got a buyer’s list, and they paid for it, or maybe they submitted their product online to retailers.
 They’re just following their own strategies, but also trying to cut corners and save on cost by going after retailers themselves.
 The issue is that if you don’t know how to pitch the buyer correctly, the retail buyer is going to look at your information, kind of skim it and either not reply, or you’re just not going to get your products in the stores.
 Why?
 It’s because you’re not saying the words or things that matter to them correctly, and so they just kind of ignore you.